redroot/gogen/README.md

 - But then I realised I didn't even need to control variable now I was doing the length check in the nested reducer!
 So I managed to make it even simpler, which was the final edition.

 #### Clojure

+- `lein repl` is super useful
+- Errors messaging relating to syntax aren't the most helpful out of the box